rafael-rpa/front-end-framework/README.md

-# Front-End Framework
+# Front-end Framework

-Front-End Framework is a modular framework developed to be a boilerplate for your web projects.
+Front-end Framework is a modular framework developed to be a boilerplate for your web projects.
 It uses Sass, Kit, and Grunt as task runner.

 ## Requirements